MBA consulting FAQ

 Please save time for both of us

-In my first year as an admissions counselor (2002), I had a genius client who was admitted to every school he applied.
+In my first year as an admissions counselor (2002), I had a genius client who was admitted to every school he applied to.
 He was a controller at Japan's largest energy company.
-(I will never forgot the first sentence of his goals essay.
+(I will never forget the first sentence of his goals essay.
 He wrote, "I am both a survivor and an architect of the profound changes that have reshaped Japan's oil industry.")

-He taught me the best method for tracking contents across multiple schools.
+He taught me the best method for tracking content across multiple schools.